 - Do you need to emphasize improving worker productivity?

 - Should you concentrate efforts on driving more innovation?

-No two organizations are alike, and one-size solutions are seldom a perfect fit.
-Two types of data are critical to connecting the dots between business performance and people performance:
+No 2 organizations are alike, and one-size solutions are seldom a perfect fit.
+2 types of data are critical to connecting the dots between business performance and people performance: